BoltzRnD/SmartPrintCoreH7x/README.md

 ## Buy From
-1. Boltz R&D - Contact us at info@boltzrnd.com
+1. Boltz R&D - Contact us at info@boltzrnd.com or Buy Directly from https://www.boltzrnd.com
 2. -- More to Come --

 Interested in becoming a listed manufacturer?
 Reach out to us at info@boltzrnd.com to add your store link here.